 The Pastoral Center has a commitment letter dated August 8, 2018, from a bank to purchase Texas Historic Rehabilitation Tax Credits issued by the Texas Comptroller of Public Accountants for approximately \$1,500,000.
 The tax credits are related to the renovation of the four missions, which are certified historic structures.
-The bank will pay \$0.92 per \$1.00 of tax credits, and the commitment letter expires on December 31, 2023.
-For the years ended June 30, 2022 and 2021, the Pastoral Center earned \$0 and \$786,380, respectively, for the sale of tax credits, which is included in other revenues in the accompanying statements of activities.
+The bank will pay \$0.92 per \$1.00 of tax credits, and the commitment letter expired on December 31, 2023.
+For the years ended June 30, 2023 and 2022, the Pastoral Center earned \$0 for the sale of tax credits.